+Planning a slumber party and want some sleepover ideas?
 Sleepovers are an ideal way to celebrate a birthday or just a great excuse to hang out.
-Whether you’re a parent planning a sleepover for your kid, or planning your own sleepover, here are some of the best ideas to make your party stand out.
+Whether you’re a parent planning a sleepover for your kid, or planning your own sleepover party, here are some of the best sleepover ideas to make your slumber party stand out.

 Sleepovers can be organized for kids and teens of all ages any time of year.
 You can have a sleepover with three close friends or the entire class.
 The choice is up to you.
-No matter how many people are invited to your sleepover, there are three central elements to a good sleepover: decorations, food, and activities.
+No matter how many people are invited to your sleepover slumber party, there are three central elements to a good sleepover slumber party: decorations, food, and activities.

-Activities are the backbone of any good gathering.
-You want your guests to be entertained and excited.
-Stave off any boredom and tiredness by choosing some of these activities for your friends.
+Fun activities and games are the backbone of any good slumber party.
+You want your slumber party guests to be entertained and excited.
+Stave off any boredom and tiredness by choosing some of these fun activities for your friends.

 Pin the Tail

-You might have heard of pin the tail on the donkey, but this game can be modified to fit any party theme you want.
-The traditional pin the tail on the donkey game can be great for a Mexican-themed party.
+You might have heard of pin the tail on the donkey, but this fun slumber party game can be modified to fit any party theme you want.
+The traditional pin the tail on the donkey game can be great for Mexican-themed party games.
 (Tacos, anyone?)

-For a sparkly twist, you can try pin the tail on the unicorn or pin the crown on the princess.
+For a sparkly twist to these fun party games, you can try pin the tail on the unicorn or pin the crown on the princess.

-For a Star Wars party, try pin the lightsaber to the jedi.
+For Star Wars party games, try pin the lightsaber to the jedi.

 Got a group of giggly teenage girls?
 Pin a kiss on the celebrity can get everyone laughing even harder.